Eternal Melody: Overview

 In 1991, Yoshiki released his first album, classical compilation Yoshiki Selection, which included various classical works together with orchestral arrangements of songs by his band X Japan.
 In 1992, inspired by Keith Jarrett's album The Köln Concert, he began learning about jazz improvisation and orchestration.

 Eternal Melody was recorded in February, 1993, at the Air Lyndhurst Hall recording studio in London, owned by English record producer Sir George Martin, and mastered at Abbey Road Studios.
 The music was written by Yoshiki, produced by George Martin, co-arranged with Gavin Greenaway and Graham Preskett, and performed by the London Philharmonic Orchestra.

-Besides including orchestral arrangements of X Japan songs, the album also contains two new songs, "Overture" and "Amethyst."
+Besides including orchestral arrangements of previously released X Japan songs, the album also contains two new songs, "Tears ~大地を濡らして~" (Theme song for the 43rd NHK Kouhaku Utagassen) and "Amethyst".

 Eternal Melody was followed by Eternal Melody II in 2005.

 Release

 The album was released on April 21, 1993, by Toshiba-EMI.
 It reached number six on the Oricon charts in the first week of May, selling 83,740 copies.
 The following week, it dropped to number nine, with 31,940 copies sold, and in the third week it dropped to number fourteen, with 15,050 copies sold.
 In the fourth week, it dropped to number twenty five, selling 9,030 copies.
 The album charted for six weeks in total.
 It was re-released on December 27, 2001, by Polydor.

-Single release

-On November 3, two singles written and co-produced by Yoshiki were released: "Amethyst" and "Ima wo Dakishimete", with the second being a karaoke adaptation of the second orchestral song from the first single, which wasn't included in the album.
+On July 24, 2026, Eternal Melody was released on digital platforms worldwide.
+The digital release, remastered by Grammy Award–winning engineer Gavin Lurssen, contained two bonus tracks – "Anniversary" and "Forever Love" – recorded live at Yoshiki's sold-out Carnegie Hall concerts in 2017.

+Singles

+On November 3, "Amethyst" was released as a single, with "Ima wo Dakishimete (Classical version)" as the coupling track.
+It was released by Toshiba-EMI, as the single of London Philharmonic Orchestra, and co-produced by George Martin.